 For high-frequency signals, the method does not work.
-The effective refractory period prohibits the instantaneous firing rate from being useful, because the neurons spike only in very short intervals around a signal peak.
-They are very unlikely to immediately spike again, so that the psth is focused around the input peaks, but there is little nuance.
+The effective and implicit refractory period prohibits the instantaneous firing rate from being useful, because the neurons spike only in very short intervals around a signal peak.
+They are very unlikely to immediately spike again and signal peaks that are too close to the preceding one will not be resolved properly.[DH: Add a figure.]

-We use the tuning curve to analyse how the signal mean and the signal amplitude change the coding fraction we would get from an infinitely large population of neurons (fig. 8, bottom two rows).
-We can see that the stronger noise always yields a larger coding fraction.
-This is expected because the tuning curve is more linear for stronger nosie.
+We use the tuning curve to analyse how the signal mean and the signal amplitude change the coding fraction we would get from an infinitely large population of neurons (fig. 15, bottom two rows).
+We can see that in this case the stronger noise always yields a larger coding fraction.
+This is expected because the tuning curve is more linear for stronger noise and coding fraction is a linear measure.
 It matches that we are observing the limit of an infinitely large population, which would be able to "average out" any noise.
-For coding fraction as a